Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Alberta Sports Betting

 Alberta appears to be leading the prairie charge for single-game sports betting.
-With Play Alberta setting plans in motion to open an online sportsbook by the end of 2021, check back in with us to get the latest updates.
+With Play Alberta setting plans in motion to open an online sportsbook in the near future, check back in with us to get the latest updates.

 With single-game sports betting now legal, Canada has plenty of options for bettors to wager on within its borders and outside of it.

-We all know hockey is Canada’s favorite national pastime, and the number of NHL teams in the country reflects that with seven of them spread across the Great White North:
+We all know hockey is Canada’s favourite national pastime, and the number of NHL teams in the country reflects that with seven of them spread across the Great White North:

 - Calgary Flames